 Efficient resource allocation is essential for maximizing productivity.
 Business analytics helps organizations optimize resource utilization by analyzing data on staffing, inventory, and other resources, ensuring that resources are allocated where they are most needed.

-Importance of Business Analytics
+The importance and Benefits of Business Analytics

 1. Business Analytics Enables Faster, More-Accurate Decision-Making